railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 When opening that report, Open ERP asks for the name of the company, the fiscal period and the size of the interval to be analyzed (in days).
 Open ERP then calculates a table of credit balance by period.
 So if you request an interval of 30 days Open ERP generates an analysis of creditors for the past month, past two months, and so on.

-For an analysis by partner you can use the partner balance that you get through the menu  *Financial Management > Reporting > Partner Accounts > Partner balance* .
+For an analysis by partner you can use the partner balance that you get through the menu :menuselection:`Financial Management --> Reporting --> Partner Accounts --> Partner balance`.
 The system then supplies you with a PDF report containing one line per partner representing the cumulative credit balance.

 .. figure::  images/account_partner_balance.png